-A great deal of time, effort, and money has been invested in searching for a cure from the cancer of the body.
+A great deal of time, effort, and money have been invested in searching for a cure for the cancer of the body.
 The cure for the cancer of the soul is simple, yet just as expensive.
 It is forgiveness.

 “And be kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake has forgiven you.”